arees88/ML_Azure_P2_Operationalizing_ML/README.md

 ### **Step 4 - Enable logging**

-Now that the Best model is deployed, we will run Python SDK script to enable the Application Insights and retrieve logs.
+Once the Best model is deployed we can run Python SDK script to enable the Application Insights and retrieve logs.

 - **Logging is enabled by running the provided logs.py script**